-The best DELE exam prep is expanding your lexis of words & expressions
+The best DELE exam prep is expanding your lexis of Spanish words & expressions

-Lexis is the catch-all modern term for knowledge of individual words (vocabulary), fixed “word chunks” (collocations), link phrases and idiomatic expressions.
+Lexis is the catch-all modern term for knowledge of individual words (vocabulary) plus fixed “word chunks” (collocations), together with link phrases and idiomatic expressions.
 Think of lexis this way: you may be the most talented, best trained marksman in the world – but if you don’t have bullets for your gun, you can’t function.
 Words and expressions are the bullets of the world of communication, so that expanding your lexis is the best DELE exam prep – no ifs, no buts.

 However, if the foreigner doesn’t know the words or phrases needed for describing, or pronounces them so badly that you cannot identify them, then there is no way for you to understand – there’s simply nothing sensible that your brain can latch onto, to help you make deductions.
 Which is exactly why the best DELE exam prep is expanding your lexis.